maciejczyzewski/libchaos/RTR0/README.md

 ### RTR0

-This function producing a 128-bit (16-byte) hash value.
+This function is producing a 128-bit (16-byte) hash value.
 Variable is fixed-length output.

 #### Pseudocode